-Ok, you’ve heard of this town called Velez-Malaga 40km outside of Malaga city and wonder, if it’s worth visiting.
+Ok, you’ve heard of this town called Velez-Malaga, a short drive from Malaga city and wonder, if it’s worth visiting.
 You’ve come to the right place.
 This is the ultimate guide to Velez-Malaga, with 27 sights to visit as well as where to eat and a bit of history too.

 Where is Velez-Malaga?